Information about "Biocellular Regenerative Medicine":

 3- Excessive Bleeding or Clot Formation: Unlikely, either in the area treated or at the fat donor site, cold compression is typically adequate to control.

-4- Irregularity At Fat Donor Site: Very unlikely due to small volumes needed
+4- Irregularity At Fat Donor Site: Very unlikely due to small volumes (usually only 5-8 teaspoons) needed and has not been reported with our patients using the very small tubes to harvest the cells needed

 6- Incomplete Improvement Of Problem: Although many patients are significantly helped, complete wound healing is not within the control of the patient or the physician, therefore, no guarantees can be given